fadhi56/model-SCD-dbt-snowflake/README.md

 ### Project Info
-The project is centered around modeling slowly changing dimesnion, particularly SCD2 which is the defacto for SCD when they need to be considered for the dimesnional modeling in data warehousing.
+The project is centered around modeling slowly changing dimesnion, particularly SCD2 which is the defacto for SCD in data warehousing.

 ## Data Layers
 I am using the conventional medallion architecture (Bronze-silver-gold) to model the different layer of refinements.